-A study by a law professor at the University of Michigan found that Americans that are 55 years of age or older now account for 20 percent of all bankruptcies in the United States.
+15. A study by a law professor at the University of Michigan found that Americans that are 55 years of age or older now account for 20 percent of all bankruptcies in the United States.
 Back in 2001, they only accounted for 12 percent of all bankruptcies.

-What is causing most of these bankruptcies among the elderly?
+17. What is causing most of these bankruptcies among the elderly?
 The number one cause is medical bills.
 According to a report published in The American Journal of Medicine, medical bills are a major factor in more than 60 percent of the personal bankruptcies in the United States.
 Of those bankruptcies that were caused by medical bills, approximately 75 percent of them involved individuals that actually did have health insurance.

 18. In 1945, there were 42 workers for every retiree receiving Social Security benefits.
 Today, that number has fallen to 2.5 workers, and if you eliminate all government workers, that leaves only 1.6 private sector workers for every retiree receiving Social Security benefits.

 The average monthly Social Security benefit for a retired worker was about $1,230 at the beginning of 2012.
 This amount changes monthly based upon the total amount of all benefits paid and the total number of people receiving benefits.